Photo by Eric Nanopen, Unsplash

 20. Have you ever been to an opera?

 21. Have you ever been to a concert?

 22. If you could see absolutely anyone in concert and have a front row ticket, who would it be?

 24. Do you like classical music?
 If so, who is your favourite composer?

 25. What kinds of music are popular in your country?

 FOLLOW ME on Twitter for my vocabulary quizzes and more!!
-Twitter is the best social media platform for practising English or any foreign language.
+Twitter is the best social media platform for practising English or any foreign language, and getting to know fellow learners.
 Come and say hi!